What to think about when you open a bank account for your business

 - If you don’t already have an account with the bank you may need to demonstrate your own personal financial situation

-So, what bank should you choose?
+So, what business bank account should you choose?

-There are a many business bank accounts available in the UK.
+There are many business bank accounts available in the UK.
 The ‘big four’ high street banks - Barclays, HSBC, NatWest and Lloyds – are the main providers, simply because these are the banks that most people know.

 But the chances are the best business account for your needs will not actually be one of the ‘big four’.
 When you look at business account comparisons you will see some new names – the ‘challenger’ banks

 You will also see alternative payment services providers like Safenetpay – and there are some very good reasons why we can offer a better solutions for your business banking needs.